Emerson, Lake & Palmer: 1974–1978: Hiatus and Works

 After touring in 1974, the band took an extended break.
-The three members bought homes overseas and became tax exiles in the process, but Emerson suffered a setback in 1975 when his Sussex home burned down and lost most of his possessions.
+The three members bought homes overseas and became tax exiles in the process, but Emerson suffered a setback in 1975 when his Sussex home burned down and he lost most of his possessions.
 The ordeal left him depressed, and he later credited his bandmates in helping him recover from drug misuse.

 They regrouped in 1976 to record Works Volume 1 at Mountain Studios in Montreux, Switzerland and EMI Studios in Paris, France.
 It is a double album with one side of an LP containing songs by each member and a fourth of group material.
 Much of the album was recorded with an orchestral accompaniment; Emerson's side consists of his 18-minute, three-movement "Piano Concerto No. 1".
 Lake contributed five songs he co-wrote with Sinfield, and Palmer's includes two covers of classical pieces by Sergei Prokofiev and Bach as well as an orchestral remake of "Tank" from the group's debut album.
 One of the two group tracks, "Fanfare for the Common Man", is a cover of the same-titled orchestral piece by Aaron Copland, who gave permission to have the band release it.
 Works Volume 1 was released in March 1977 and peaked at No. 9 in the UK and No. 12 in the US.
 A single of "Fanfare for the Common Man" was released and reached No. 2 in the UK, the band's highest charting UK single.
 In November 1977, Works Volume 2 was released as a compilation of shorter tracks recorded from 1973 to 1976 during various album recording sessions.
 The album was not as commercially successful as the band's previous albums; it reached No. 20 in the UK and No. 37 in the US.
 Three tracks from the album were released as singles: "Tiger in a Spotlight", "Maple Leaf Rag", and "Watching Over You".